bismuthfoundation/hypernode/doc/Notes.md

 # TODO

+since almost all code is async, maybe remove async_prefix we did not enforce everywhere, anyway.

+Reread docs and code, change occurences of MN to HN

 peers agree with us : differentiate jurors (for forging) and all (for sync when late and not juror) jurors only trust jurors.